Swift (bird): Breeding

 The nest of many species is glued to a vertical surface with saliva, and the genus Aerodramus use only that substance, which is the basis for bird's nest soup.
 Other swifts select holes and small cavities in walls.
 The eggs hatch after 19 to 23 days, and the young leave the nest after a further six to eight weeks.
 Both parents assist in raising the young.

 Swifts as a family have smaller egg clutches and much longer and more variable incubation and fledging times than passerines with similarly sized eggs, resembling tubenoses in these developmental factors.
 Young birds reach a maximum weight heavier than their parents; they can cope with not being fed for long periods of time, and delay their feather growth when undernourished.
 Swifts and seabirds have generally secure nest sites, but their food sources are unreliable, whereas passerines are vulnerable in the nest but food is usually plentiful.

 Feeding

-All swifts eat insects, such as dragonflies, flies, ants, aphids, wasps and bees as well as aerial spiders.
+All swifts eat insects, such as dragonflies, flies, ants, aphids, wasps and bees, as well as aerial spiders.
 Prey is typically caught in flight using the beak.
 Some species, like the chimney swift, hunt in mixed species flocks with other aerial insectivores such as members of Hirundinidae (swallows).

 Status

-No swift species has become extinct since 1600, but BirdLife International has assessed the Guam swiftlet as endangered and lists the Atiu, dark-rumped, Seychelles, and Tahiti swiftlets as vulnerable; twelve other species are near threatened or lack sufficient data for classification.
+No swift species has become extinct since 1600, but BirdLife International lists the Atiu, Seychelles, and Mariana swiftlets and the ashy-tailed, American black and chimney swifts as vulnerable; eight other species are near threatened or lack sufficient data for classification.